CORPORATE GOVERNANCE AND RESPONSIBILITY POLICY (As at 26 March 2019)

 ASX’s Principles of Good Corporate Governance and Best Practice recommendations

 The Board supports the core principles published by the Council.
-The current policies, procedures and practices of Bio-Gene Limited are designed to comply with the Council’s principles and are revised in line with the updated guidelines.
+The current policies, procedures and practices of Bio-Gene Limited are designed to comply with the Council’s principles and are revised in line with the updated 4th edition of the guidelines.

 Bio-Gene’s Corporate Governance Policy and Charters